How To Write a Job Description: A Step-By-Step Guide to a Successful Posting

 Used under Getty Images license

-The goal of a job description is to communicate your job’s needs while giving a potential candidate enough information to determine if they should actually send in their resume.
-A bad job description will attract the wrong candidates or no candidates at all.
-That’s a hard balancing act.
+The goal of a job description is to communicate your job’s needs while giving a potential candidate enough information to determine if they should actually send in their resume

 According to HR expert Mary Gormandy White of Inside Insights, Inc., job descriptions are also important tools for recruiters and hiring managers.
 She explains: